quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Path Validation Responses

 On receiving a PATH_CHALLENGE frame, an endpoint MUST respond by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
+A PATH_RESPONSE frame does not need to be sent on the network path where the PATH_CHALLENGE was received; a PATH_RESPONSE can be sent on any network path.
 An endpoint MUST NOT delay transmission of a packet containing a PATH_RESPONSE frame unless constrained by congestion control.

 An endpoint MUST NOT send more than one PATH_RESPONSE frame in response to one